sourcegraph/scip/docs/DESIGN.md

 [^1]:
     Sourcegraph historically supported LSIF uploads
-    as well as maintained our own LSIF indexers, but we ran into issues of development velocity, debugging, as well as indexer performance bottlenecks.
+    as well as maintained LSIF indexers,
+    but ran into issues of development velocity, debugging, as well as indexer performance bottlenecks.
+    LSIF support has since been fully deprecated and removed.

 ## Goals